-Edinburgh is easy to get to – from London you can reach the city in around 4h30 by train or just 1h30 by plane.
+Edinburgh is easy to get to.
+From London you can reach the city in around 4 hours 30 minutes by train, or just 1 hour by plane.

-This spectacular body of water, lying just north of Glasgow, has been the inspiration for countless writers, artists and musicians over centuries, coming second only to Loch Ness in mythic status.
+This spectacular body of water, lying just north of Glasgow, has been the inspiration for countless writers, artists and musicians over the centuries.

-Lomond is a hotspot for water sports, including kayaking, sailing and even swimming.
-If you’d prefer to stay dry you can book a cruise from Balloch, Luss, Tarbet or Inveruglas, or hop on one of the many waterbuses.
+Loch Lomond is a hotspot for watersports, including kayaking, sailing and even wild swimming.
+If you’d prefer to stay dry, you can book a cruise from Balloch, Luss, Tarbet or Inveruglas, or hop on one of the many waterbuses.

-Around Lomond’s lush green banks you can enjoy scenic biking trails – keen cyclists might want to try the National Cycle Network Route 7, which takes you from Glasgow all the way to Balloch, before continuing into the Trossachs.
+Around Loch Lomond’s lush green banks, you can enjoy scenic biking trails.
+Keen cyclists might want to try the National Cycle Network Route 7, which takes you from Glasgow all the way to Balloch, before continuing into the Trossachs.

 Loch Lomond is the ideal destination for day trips from Glasgow or Edinburgh.

 From Glasgow you can drive to Balloch in 40 minutes, or Ardlui in just over 1 hour.
-From Edinburgh, the drive takes round 1h30.
+From Edinburgh, the drive takes around 1 hour 30 minutes.

-The world famous Loch Ness might be best known for housing a legendary monster, but it has so much to offer than Nessie mythology.
+You may already know that the world-famous Loch Ness is allegedly home to a legendary monster, but it has so much to offer than Nessie mythology.
 Situated just south of Inverness in the Scottish Highlands, this long, narrow loch is a haven for sightseers and avid walkers.

-History buffs should head to Drumnadrochit to visit the Loch Ness Centre and tour the waterside 16th-century Urquhart Castle.
-In Fort Augustus, yet more historic delights await in the Clansman Centre, where you can learn about Highland traditions.
+If you’re a history buff, head to Drumnadrochit to visit the Loch Ness Centre and tour the waterside, 16th-century Urquhart Castle.
+In Fort Augustus, yet more historical delights await in the Clansman Centre, where you can learn about Highland traditions.